PhD Scholarships in Economics

-The application (see link below) must include a 5-page project description.
-This research proposal should contain a presentation of an original research question in any area of economics, a description of the initial theoretical framework and methodology, a presentation of the suggested empirical material as well as a work plan.
+The application (see link below) must include a project description (approx. five pages).
+This research proposal should contain a presentation of an original research question, a description of the initial theoretical framework and methodology, a presentation of the suggested empirical material, a work-plan, as well as relevant bibliographic references.

-In addition to the research proposal, the application must include copies of a master’s degree certificate or other certificates of a corresponding level, brief curriculum vitae (CV), a list of papers and publications, and one copy of a selected written work (e.g. master’s thesis).
+In addition to the research proposal, the application must include copies of a Master’s degree certificate or other certificates of a corresponding level along with a grade transcript, brief curriculum vitae (CV), a list of papers and publications, and one copy of a selected written work (e.g. Master’s thesis).
 Applicants must enclose documentation for English language skills.
-Documentation of GRE and/or GMAT scores is encouraged.
-For submitting GMAT scores, look up Copenhagen Business School in the GMAC/GRE register and choose the PhD Program.

-The Recruitment Committee expects to shortlist at least two-five applicants to be assessed by the Assessment Committee.
+The Recruitment Committee expects to shortlist at least two to five applicants to be assessed by the Assessment Committee.
 All applicants will be notified of their status in the recruitment process shortly after the application deadline.